 The MLK Spirit Award Selection Committee encourages nominators to consider individuals who have distinguished themselves by:

 - Pursuing social justice by challenging oppressive norms

 - Engaging with diverse communities to promote cross-cultural collaboration

 The Spirit Awards Selection Committee is comprised of faculty and staff from the participating Central Campus schools and colleges.

-*Co-sponsored by the University of Michigan Schools of Education, Nursing, Information, Public Policy, Business, Kinesiology, and Social Work (The Community Action and Social Change Undergraduate Minor), as well as the College Literature, Science, & the Arts (LSA) and the Office of the Vice Provost for Equity, Inclusion, & Academic Affairs.
+The Central Campus MLK Spirit Awards are co-sponsored by the University of Michigan Schools of Education, Nursing, Information, Public Policy, Business, Kinesiology, Public Health, and Social Work (The Community Action and Social Change Undergraduate Minor), as well as the College Literature, Science, & the Arts (LSA) and the Office of the Vice Provost for Equity, Inclusion, & Academic Affairs.

 Organized by LSA CEAL: Office of Community-Engaged Academic Learning.